ChaosSanctuary/PD2-S13-Crafters/README.md

 # New CUBE recipes
 TP/ID tome + Horadrim Scarab = Navigator/Almanac version
-Act boss essence + 1 Perfect Gem = 3 Infusions of corresponding gem
+Act boss Essence + 1 Perfect Gem = 3 Infusions of corresponding gem
 Hellfire torch: You now have the choice between the usual random outcome or selecting the class roll you prefer by using a Gul or Vex rune + Perfect gem.
 Once you have made your choice you will not be able to reroll it.
 To get the usual random class roll just cube the blank torch by itself.

 Amethyst + Gul or Vex = Barb